-• The lab supervisor will give a warning when there is only 30 minutes left before the Stop command.
+• The lab supervisor will announce a 30 minutes warning before the Stop command.

 • You must stop your work immediately when the Stop command is announced.
 Failure to stop working or writing by one minute or longer will lead to nullification of your practical exam.